jonesp1/SimpleDevGuide-All-in-One-Software-Notes/DataStructures/Array.md

 3. **Homogeneous Elements:** Arrays can only store elements of the same data type.
 If you need to store different types of data, other data structures may be more suitable.

 4. **Wasted Memory:** If you declare an array with a large size but only use a small portion of it, memory may be wasted.

+## Array examples
+Explore practical examples of arrays

+- [Arrays](../Examples/ArrayExample.md): Demonstrates how to use an array.